hitenSharm/Discord-Meme-and-Music-Bot/CONTRIBUTING.md

 ## Steps

-Make sure you follow the following steps while raising a PR.
+Make sure you follow the following steps while raising a PR to the development branch.

 <ol>
 <li>Go through <a href="https://github.com/hitenSharm/Dicord-Meme-Bot/blob/main/README.md">README.md</a></li>